iamjameswalters/iamjameswalters.github.io/content/weeknotes-9-27-24.md

 But there really is this restriction to a 2D plane that sort of reigns in the excesses of BotW/TotK's physics-sandbox puzzle solving.
 I won't offer much critique of TotK because I've barely played it (sorry, busy these days!), but despite some gripes I was much more optimistic overall about the way TotK encouraged you to solve problems _creatively._ In Echoes, that creative problem solving out of building blocks you've already seen is center stage, but without the complexity of a full 3D physics engine, everything seems more straightforward to reason about.
 And, that means you can't make "shrines" or other areas that are purely physics puzzles&mdash;because you can't make the physics sandbox the main attraction, you still have to build a traditional maze and dungeon, which requires at least a certain level of _logical_ puzzle solving.
 The result so far is feeling like a perfect blend of both: individual screens or rooms where I have to creatively use echoes to scale a wall or surpass as challenging to get to the next room, but all of these rooms are part of a larger dungeon that you have to reason through.
 It's shaping up to be a rich and powerful combination.

-We're light on story so far, but that's to be expected from Nintendo these days, and I'm not holding this game out to be big lore builder.
+We're light on story so far, but that's to be expected from Nintendo these days, and I'm not holding this game out to be a big lore builder.
 But who knows?
 Maybe they'll surprise me.

 8/10 so far from me, and I've barely started, so I'm sure that might tick up another notch!